mtyhon/mtyhon.github.io/_pages/projects.md

 The use of 2D representations for 1D data is not a new concept, and methods such as Recurrence Plots and Gramian Angular Fields have been used in literature for 1D time series analyses.
 SLOSH shows that a suitable choice of data representation goes a long way in training a machine learning model.

+Despite its name, SLOSH can also be applied to classify stars showing other forms of variability!
+The interative plot below shows how SLOSH can separate different stellar types fairly well just by looking at their frequencies.
+The distances between clusters represent how alike or different the power spectra are.

 <iframe src="/files/SLOSH_Train_Embedding_Image_Online.html"
     sandbox="allow-same-origin allow-scripts"